10 Best Electric Car Brands

 It is South Korea’s second-largest automobile manufacturer, following (parent company) Hyundai Motor Company.

 Kia’s best-selling electric vehicle is the Soul EV.
-The Soul EV, like the Focus Electric, feels and looks exactly like the Soul, its non-electric counterpart.
+Like the Focus Electric, it feels and looks exactly like its non-electric counterpart, the Soul.

 It does, however, have a 100-mile electric battery under the hood.